chrisbeluga/kirby-navigation/README.md

 ## Installation & Usage

-Copy plugin files to your plugin's directory or install via composer with `composer require belugadigital/kirby-navigation`
+Copy plugin files to your plugin's directory or install via composer with `composer require belugadigital/kirby-navigation` Note that this Composer package name (belugadigital/kirby-navigation) differs from the GitHub repository URL (chrisbeluga/kirby-navigation).

 ## Kirby compatibility table